GeoffWilliams/puppet-sysctl/README.md

 }
 ```

-Puppet will purge all unmanaged settings from `/etc/sysctl.d`:
+Puppet will purge all unmanaged settings from all scanned file patterns (see sysctl precedence):
+* Only valid settings can be purged (visible in `sysctl -a`)
 * Existing puppet managed files will be removed
 * Existing non-puppet managed files will be renamed
 * Only the sysctl settings in the catalog will continue to exist
 * You must _reboot_ to restore default settings
+* Only sysctl rules managed by puppet will exist if this technique is used

 ### Stop managing a setting